svoop/ogn_client-ruby/README.md

 * Author: [Sven Schwyn](http://bitcetera.com)
 * Homepage: https://github.com/svoop/ogn_client-ruby

 :loudspeaker: A word from the shameless commerce division: Looking for a freelance Ruby developer?
-Contact Sven on http://bitcetera.com
+Surf to http://bitcetera.com and contact Sven.
+Or show your support with a [contribution on beerpay](https://beerpay.io/svoop/ogn_client-ruby).

 ## Installation